Katie Sandwina

-Katie Sandwina (born Katharina Brumbach and also known as Katie Brumbach; 1884 – 21 January 1952) was an Austrian-American circus strongwoman.
+Katie Sandwina (born Katharina Brumbach and also known as Katie Brumbach; 1884 – 21 January 1952) was a German-American circus strongwoman.

 Life in the circus

 Katie Brumbach was one of fourteen children born to circus performers Philippe and Johanna Brumbach.
 In her early years, Katie performed with her family.
 Katie's father would offer one hundred marks to any man in the audience who could defeat her in wrestling; no one ever succeeded in winning the prize.
 It was during one such performance that Katie met her husband of forty-two years, Max Heymann.

 In 1902 Brumbach defeated the famous strongman Eugen Sandow in a weightlifting contest in New York City.
 Katie lifted a weight of 300 pounds over her head, which Sandow managed to lift only to his chest.
 After this victory, she adopted the stage name "Sandwina" as a feminine derivative of Sandow.

 Sandwina worked in the United States with Ringling Bros. and Barnum & Bailey Circus for many years, until she was nearly 60.
 One of her standard performance feats was lifting her husband (who weighed 165 pounds) overhead with one hand.
 She performed many other feats, such as bending steel bars and resisting the pull of four horses.
 Sandwina's record of an overhead lift of 296 pounds (129 kg) stood for many years until being eclipsed by women's weightlifter Karyn Marshall in 1987.

 Reporter Marguerite Martyn described her act when the circus came to St. Louis, Missouri, in 1911: